Estimation of Panel Data Models with Nonlinear Factor Structure: Empirical Illustration

-As for the number of knots, $J$, we use the same specification as in Section \ref{mc} with $C=1, \dots, 5$.
-We focus on the results for the specification with $C=1$, and just briefly discuss the results for the other values as a robustness check.
-Before we come to the estimation results, we investigate the properties of the estimated factors.
-In Figure \ref{factors}, we plot $\widehat{\*f}_t = [\overline{\ln (\sigma_t)}, \ \overline{\ln \left(\frac{H_t}{L_t}\right)}, \ \overline{\*z}_t]'$ over time.
-All factor estimates appear to be trending, suggesting that they are not stationary.
-This observation is supported by a formal augmented Dickey-Fuller test, the results of which are reported in the appendix.
-The factors are therefore likely unit root non-stationary, which is not permitted under our assumptions.
-We therefore proceed to transform our data by taking first differences before applying our estimation procedure.
+As for the number of knots, $J$, we use the same specification as in Section \ref{mc} with $C=1,\dots,5$, focusing on $C=1$ and treating the remaining values as robustness checks.
+Before turning to the estimation results, we inspect the estimated factors.
+Figure \ref{factors} plots $\widehat{\*f}_t = [\overline{\ln (\sigma_t)}, \ \overline{\ln \left(\frac{H_t}{L_t}\right)}, \ \overline{\*z}_t]'$ over time.
+The factors appear to be trending, suggesting non-stationarity, which is confirmed by augmented Dickey-Fuller tests reported in Table \ref{tab:adftest} of the online supplement.
+Since unit-root non-stationarity is not permitted under our assumptions, we first-difference the data before applying our estimation procedure.\footnote{Figure \ref{fig:factorsd} in the online supplement shows that, after this transformation, the estimated factors are mean-reverting and no longer exhibit a trend.}

 Similarly to \citet{yin21}, we distinguish between a ``narrow'' and a ``full'' model.
-The full model is the one in \eqref{wage}.
-The narrow model is the same, except that the vector of controls, $\*z_{i,t}$, is excluded.
-We estimate these two models by using three estimators; our own, SCCE, as well as the CCEP and CCEMG estimators of \citet{pesaran2006}.
-The reason for including the last two is twofold.
-First, we are interested to see to what extent we can replicate the results of \citet{yin21}, and \citet{juo22}, which are based on the same two estimators.\footnote{\citet{yin21}, and \citet{juo22} do not transform their data by taking first differences.
-We use the same approach for implementing the CCEP and CCEMG estimators to ensure comparability with their results.
-Unreported results suggest that the results are not affected much by taking differences, which is partly expected given that CCE has been shown to be robust to non-stationarity (see \citealp{kap2011}).} Second, because the linear factor specification employed by the CCEP and CCEMG estimators is nested within our more general nonlinear model, we can assess whether linearity is in fact met.
+The full model is given by \eqref{wage}, while the narrow model excludes the controls $\*z_{i,t}$.
+We estimate both models using SCCE, as well as the CCEP and CCEMG estimators of \citet{pesaran2006}.
+The latter two are included to assess whether we can replicate the results of \citet{yin21}, and \citet{juo22}, and because their linear factor specification is nested within our more general nonlinear model.\footnote{\citet{yin21}, and \citet{juo22} do not transform their data by taking first differences.
+We use the same approach for implementing CCEP and CCEMG to ensure comparability with their results.
+Unreported results suggest that differencing has little effect, which is partly expected given that CCE has been shown to be robust to non-stationarity (see \citealp{kap2011}).}